Generator is a part of language specification that defines the denotational semantics for the concepts in the language.

-Rule consequence commonly contains a reference to an external template (i.e. a template declared as a root node in the same or different model) or so-called in-line template (conditional root rule and root mapping rule can only have reference to an external template).
+Rule consequence commonly contains a reference to an external template (that is a template declared as a root node in the same or different model) or so-called inline template (conditional root rule and root mapping rule can only have reference to an external template).
 There are also several other versions of consequences.

 The following screenshot shows the contents of a generator model and a mapping configuration example.